“Travel is fatal to prejudice, bigotry, and narrow-mindedness.” – Mark Twain

 In 2007, we decided for another sabbatical: time for an extended 10 month backpacking trip from India to Australia.

-1½ years later, and after 30 years with the always same company we definitely decided to continue our trip to Punta Arenas.
+1½ years later, and after 30 years with the always same company we definitely decided to continue our trip to Ushuaia.
 In 2014 we said goodbye to our Mother of All Companies – MoAC (not to confuse in a certain context with MoAC meaning Mother of All Corruption, or MoAC as Ministry of Anti-Corruption in another framework).
-Well, we drove back to Swizzyland, a kind of a side trip on our way to Punta Arenas.
+Well, we drove back to Swizzyland, a kind of a side trip on our way to Ushuaia.

 Early 2015 we prepared everything for reaching Argentina: converted our African car into an officially Swiss registered one , read a lot of rumours about travelling the Silk Road, learned some Russian and renewed our equipment which got a little aged on the way thru Africa.
 Finally we started in June.